The 8 best clear mascaras for subtly enhancing and lifting your natural lashes

 Kenedee Fowler was formerly woman&home's shopping writer, where she advised readers on the best deals and reviews across multiple categories, including beauty.
 Alongside Annie, she contributed to this guide with tried and tested insights to support the reviews of the best clear mascaras.

-Emma Kirk is a professional makeup artist who serves as National MUA for Nyx Professional Makeup.
-As part of this guide, she shared some of makeup artistry expertise to advise on the benefits of clear mascara.
+Emma Kirk is a professional makeup artist and a National MUA for NYX Professional Makeup.
+As part of this guide, she shared some of her makeup artistry expertise to advise you on the benefits of clear mascara.

 Ere Perez is a professional makeup artist and the founder of the beauty brand of the same name.
-She also shared her thoughts on the benefits of a good clear mascara for this piece.
+She also shared her thoughts on the benefits of a good clear mascara for this piece – and you've probably also spotted that we rated her brand's clear mascara for a place in the guide.

 Sign up to our free daily email for the latest royal and entertainment news, interesting opinion, expert advice on styling and beauty trends, and no-nonsense guides to the health and wellness questions you want answered.